hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

              }
         }

+###Update cloud

-3. Run the installer script to update the overcloud.
+* Run the installer script to update the overcloud.

 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh  --update-overcloud |& tee install_update.log

-You can also configure HP 3PAR Storeserv or HP Storevirtual as storage backend with Brocade Zone Manager.
+You can also configure [HP 3PAR Storeserv](#configure-hp-3par-brocade) or [HP Storevirtual](#configure-hp-storevirtual-brocade) as storage backend with Brocade Zone Manager.

 ##Configure HP 3PAR Storeserv or HP Storevirtual as storage backend with Brocade Zone Manager

-This section explains the configuration of HP 3PAR Storeserv or HP Storevirtual as storage backend with Brocade Zone Manager.
+This section explains the configuration of HP 3PAR Storeserv or HP Storevirtual as a storage backend with Brocade Zone Manager.

-1. HP Helion OpenStack&#174; cloud is successfully deployed.
-2. Sirius service is running in the undercloud.
-3. HP StoreServ (3PAR) device is accessible from the undercloud.
-4. FC Brocade switches are accessible from nova compute and node where cinder services are running.
-5. HP StoreServ (3PAR) device(running operating system v 3.1.3 or later) is accessible by 6.
-6. Block Storage (Cinder) and compute nodes are running in the overcloud.
-7. Common Provisioning Groups (CPGs) are created for HP StoreServ (3PAR)
-8. HP StoreServ (3PAR) web services API server must be enabled and running.
-Also, HTTPS is enabled.

 **Caution**